btcpayserver/btcpayserver-doc/UseCase.md

 * Payments go directly to your customers' wallets
 * Easy registration

+Take a look at the list of [third-party hosts](ThirdPartyHosting.md).

 ## Cryptocurrency Exchanges

 The number of merchants using BTCPay is growing each day.
 That's why the exchanges can develop integration with BTCPay and allow instant conversion of cryptocurrency payment to local fiat currency for merchants.
 Immediate conversion helps with mitigating the volatility risk and can be a new revenue opportunity for the exchanges.
+BTCPay takes away the centralization from payment processors and gives the opportunity for any exchange, regardless of the size or the country to integrate.

 ## Hosting Providers

 Hosting providers can create easy 1-click BTCPay deployment solutions for their customers.
-With the growing interest in BTCPay, companies can make money by hosting BTCPay instances for merchants.
+With the growing interest in BTCPay, companies can make money by hosting easily-depoyable BTCPay instances for merchants.

 ## Lightning Network Users